Fellowships

 Versus Arthritis is committed to strengthening the future of arthritis research by supporting research careers and building skills within the UK arthritis research community.

-Our enhanced Career Development Fellowships aim to attract and retain talented medical, veterinary, nurse and allied health professional or science graduates committed to a research career in any discipline relevant to arthritis and related musculoskeletal diseases.
+The enhanced Career Development Fellowships aim to attract and retain talented medical, veterinary, nurse, and allied health professional or science graduates committed to a research career in any discipline relevant to arthritis and related musculoskeletal diseases.

-We aim to build the capacity and numbers of researchers in mid-career stages by supporting talented researchers, providing them with the opportunity to develop an independent research career and progress towards higher-level appointments
+The aim is to build the capacity and numbers of researchers in mid-career stages by supporting talented individuals, providing them with the opportunity to develop an independent career and progress towards higher-level appointments.